polkadot-fellows/RFCs/text/0027-corejam.md

     validator: AccountId,
     signature: Signature,
 }
-/// Since all RCVG members should be attesting to the same few Work Reports, it may
+/// Since all RcVG members should be attesting to the same few Work Reports, it may
 /// make sense to send Attestations without the full underlying WorkReport, but only
 /// its hash.
 struct BareAttestation {